SophaHum/SophaHum/README.md

 # Hi there, I'm SophaHum! 👋

 Welcome to my GitHub profile!
-I'm a Full Stack Developer specializing in React js, Next js, Vue.js, Nuxt js,Golang, Python PHP, Node.js ecosystems, with a strong focus on building scalable web applications.
+I'm a Full Stack Developer specializing in React js, Next js, Java, Python PHP, Node.js ecosystems, with a strong focus on building scalable web applications.

 ## About Me